nvroot/Zero-Health/challenges.md

 **Category**: Authentication & Authorization
 **Goal**: Escalate your privileges by manipulating JWT tokens to gain administrative access.

-**Description**: The application uses JWT tokens for authentication, but the implementation has several weaknesses.
-Exploit these to gain higher privileges.
+**Description**: The application uses JWT tokens for authentication, but the implementation has several weaknesses including algorithm confusion vulnerabilities.
+The `/api/auth/verify-token` endpoint allows users to specify the algorithm, including the dangerous 'none' algorithm.

 **What you'll learn**:
 - JWT structure and vulnerabilities
 - Algorithm confusion attacks
 - Token manipulation techniques

 **Hint**: Examine the JWT token structure and look for ways to modify it.
-Pay attention to the algorithm field and consider what happens if you change it.
+Pay attention to the algorithm field and consider what happens if you change it to 'none'.
+Use the `/api/auth/verify-token` endpoint to test different algorithms.
+Also check the `/api/debug/token` endpoint for generating debug tokens.

 ---